GraphIt-DSL/graphit/graphit_eval/Devcloud_evaluation.md

 ```

 This compiles the GraphIt files into binaries that we can directly from benchmark script.
+We use GCC compiler with Parallel flag to use OPENMP/CILK.
 After the above step is completed, do:

 ```
   python2 benchmark.py -a your_application -g your graph